-A day of walking, feeling, writing and sharing through 3 of Kampala's 7 Hills (on which the city was originally built.) - Led by local tour guide and Mountain Club member, Deo Lubega.
+A day of walking, talking, writing and sharing through 3 of Kampala's 7 Hills (on which the city was originally built) Led by local tour guide and Mountain Club member, Deo Lubega.

-During the walk, the group stopped at each hill to learn about and discuss the formative elements and histories of Kampala, its architectures, ecologies and culture.
-These were an apt moments to learn from those who had lived through its expansion, as well as generate a conversation with those who might be more transient, who were passing through or returning after a long absence, that saw it with different eyes, and those who had very little local knowledge other than immediate bodily experience (mostly me.)
+During the walk, we stopped at each hill to learn about and discuss the formative elements and histories of Kampala, its architectures, ecologies and culture.
+These were also apt moments to learn from those who had lived through Kampala's expansion whilst inviting those who were passing through or returning after a long absence, that saw it with different eyes, and those who had very little local knowledge other than immediate bodily experience.

-After talking our way into a feeling for the context of each site, the group undertook a set of sensory writing exercises (that can be found below) that worked with and against these conceptions, to generate a new, individual and collective connection.
+After talking our way into a feel for the context of each site, the group undertook a set of sensory writing exercises that worked with and against these conceptions, to generate a new, individual and collective map of the city.

 Hill 1 - Nsambya (architectural compounds & seeing)

 The earth is umami and the buildings both sour and sweet.
 We look for an anchor.